-Learning Outcome Assessment Activities Time Schedule (Week) Proportion for Assessment (%) 5 Numerical Analysis, (1) Evaluate the correct Throughout the (Referred to Communication and Information Technology Skills (1) Be able to use statistics and mathematics to solve business and management problems. application of statistics and mathematics to solve problems.
-(2) Evaluate their ability to present their work in at an exhibition.
-(3) Evaluate their ability to use computer doing their work. semester number 2)
+Learning Outcome Assessment Activities Time Schedule (Week) Proportion for Assessment (%) 5 Numerical Analysis, Communication and Information Technology Skills (1) Be able to use statistics and mathematics to solve business and management problems.
+Evaluate the correct application of statistics and mathematics to solve problems.
+Evaluate their ability to present their work in at an exhibition.
+Evaluate their ability to use computer doing their work.
+Throughout the semester (Referred to number 2)